Frýdlant

-Frýdlant (/cs/, also known as Frýdlant v Čechách; Friedland in Böhmen) is a town in Liberec District in the Liberec Region of the Czech Republic.
-It has about 7,400 inhabitants.
+Frýdlant (/cs/; Friedland) is a town in Liberec District in the Liberec Region of the Czech Republic.
+It has about 7,300 inhabitants.
+The town is located on the Smědá River on the border between the Jizera Foothills and Jizera Mountains, near the border with Poland.

+Frýdlant is known for its complex consisting of an early Gothic castle and a Renaissance castle, protected as a national cultural monument.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Frýdlant consists of three municipal parts (in brackets population according to the 2021 census):